WildMosquit0/Mosquito_Supermodel/README.md

 ## 👤 Authors

-Developed by Evyatar Sar-Shalom and collaborators.
+Developed by Evyatar Sar-Shalom and Ziv Kassner.
 This branch was cleaned and prepared specifically for Clément’s use.

 ---

-## 📜 License

-MIT License (or specify your own).